HarishKarthickS/SmartPrep.AI/README.md

 This project is licensed under the **MIT License**.

 ## 📬 Contact
-For any inquiries or ideas, feel free to reach out via [your email] or open an issue in the repository.
+For any inquiries or ideas, feel free to reach out via harish.s@kalvium.community or open an issue in the repository.

 Happy Learning with SmartPrep! 🚀🎓